Sunscreen (SPF) and Acne

 From Dan: People always ask me which sunscreen I use.
 I'm not completely happy with any of them, but the one I use is Banana Boat Sport Performance Active Dry Protect SPF 15, Very Water/Sweat Resistant*.
 That's a mouthful.
 But I give it a thumbs up in most ways and doesn't seem to give me a big problem with breakouts. *Acne.org is not associated with Banana Boat in any way.

-10-20 minutes per day of sun exposure for people with lighter skin and 20-30 minutes per day for people with darker skin may actually prove beneficial for acne symptoms.
-However, over-exposure to the sun will damage the skin.
-This irritation can result in breakouts in the weeks following over-exposure as the skin reacts to that damage.
-If you notice a breakout seemingly coming out of nowhere, especially in the summer months, ask yourself if you got sunburnt about two weeks ago.
+Getting unprotected sunlight on the skin is the way our bodies make vitamin D, an important nutrient in the body that when depleted, might potentially lead to more acne.
+So getting a little sun is not necessarily a bad thing.
+People with the lightest skin can get up to 20 minutes per day of unprotected sun exposure, and people with the darkest skin can get 2 hours.
+However, the skin can only take so much, and over-exposure to the sun will end up damaging the skin.
+Sunburns can bite back with acne in the weeks following exposure as the skin heals, so if you notice a breakout seemingly coming out of nowhere, especially in the summer months, ask yourself if you got sunburnt 1-2 weeks ago.
 That may be the cause.
-To put it succinctly, don’t be afraid of the sun but try not to get burnt.
+To put it succinctly, don't be afraid of the sun but try not to get burnt.